-Microsoft Azure or Mail Sign-in from a Suspicious Source
+Microsoft 365 or Entra ID Sign-in from a Suspicious Source

 This rule correlate Azure or Office 356 mail successful sign-in events with network security alerts by source.ip.
 Adversaries may trigger some network security alerts such as reputation or other anomalies before accessing cloud resources.